Mental Health Background Check: What Shows (And When To Be Worried)

 Mental health background check reports are important for maintaining safety in certain industries (such as health care), but although HIPPA laws protect a person’s privacy, mental health records can still be used and accessed by both employers and law enforcement.

-Frequently Asked Questions about Mental Health Background Check Process
+Frequently Asked Questions About Mental Health Background Check Process

 Does Mental Health Show Up on Background Check